Khloe Kardashian Says She’s Lost 33 Pounds Since Birth Of Daughter True But Still Has More Left To Go

 “It’s their first proper vacation since True was born.
 Khloe has been very happy.
 She and Tristan are great.
 They are still working through stuff, but it very much seems they will stay together,” the insider shared, while also adding that there is “no mention of an engagement yet.”

-Fans can catch Khloe and Ko on Sunday evenings on E! on Keeping Up With the Kardashians.
+Fans can catch Khloe Sunday evenings on E! on Keeping Up with the Kardashians.